DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/onKeyDown.md

 ---
 ---
 ##### shortDescription
-A function that is executed when the widget is in focus and a key has been pressed down.
+A function that is executed when the UI component is in focus and a key has been pressed down.

 ##### param(e): Object
 Information about the event that caused the function's execution.

 ##### field(e.component): {WidgetName}
-The widget's instance.
+The UI component's instance.

 ##### field(e.element): dxElement
-#include common-ref-elementparam with { element: "widget" }
+#include common-ref-elementparam with { element: "UI component" }

 ##### field(e.event): event
 The event that caused the function to execute.
 It is a [dxEvent](/api-reference/50%20Common/Object%20Structures/dxEvent '/Documentation/ApiReference/Common/Object_Structures/dxEvent/') or a <a href="http://api.jquery.com/category/events/event-object/" target="_blank">jQuery.Event</a> when you use jQuery.
 This event is based on the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Document/keydown_event" target="_blank">keydown</a> native event.

 ##### field(e.handled): Boolean
-Indicates whether the widget has already handled this event.
+Indicates whether the UI component has already handled this event.

 ##### field(e.model): Object
 Model data.
 Available only if you use Knockout.